-a) in first loop, add n.setDistance(None) ← add this line b) just after that loop, before putting startNode on queue, set distance to 0 startNode.setDistance(0) ← add this line c) before putting a newly seen neighbor node on queue, set its distance to one greater than currentNode's distance 8.
-Test your work using testDS9x function in ds9x.py.
-For example, >>> testDS9x('IA', 'TX') To get from IA to TX you must travel through at least 3 states.
-Try 'AK' -> 'IA'.
+a) in first loop, add n.setDistance(None) ← add this line

+b) just after that loop, before putting startNode on queue, set distance to 0 startNode.setDistance(0) ← add this line c) before putting a newly seen neighbor node on queue, set its distance to one greater than currentNode's distance

+- 8. Test your work using testDS8x function in ds8x.py.
+For example, >>> testDS8x('IA', 'TX') - To get from IA to TX you must travel through at least 3 states. - Try 'AK' -> 'IA'.
 How many states?
-Does that make sense?
-Try 'CA' -> 'ME'.
+Does that make sense? - Try 'CA' -> 'ME'.
 How many states?
 Can you find that route on the original map?
-Not immediately obvious.
+Not immediately obvious. - 9.
+Finally, put these three files (two modified, one same as original) ds8x.py, basicgraph.py, and states.txt in one folder and create a zip file for that folder.
+Submit the zip file (NOT the individual files) to ICON.

-What did testDS9x('CA', 'ME') say?
+What did testDS8x('CA', 'ME') say?
 Can you find route with that distance?

 It is easy to modify the code further to keep track of "parent" nodes.
 When a node is first "seen", save as its "parent" the node that discovered/first saw it.

-In you have time, you can try to make this modification - you'll need to do essentially the same thing as part of HW8.
+In you have time, you can try to make this modification - you'll need to do essentially the same thing as part of HW8